 Perhaps to address the question of constituencies we should be first addressing the current impasse of liberal democracy in its intricate relation to the neoliberal project.
 In some parts of the world, the collapse of this system can already predict a certain future of the nation-state model in its current form.
-In places where the infrastructural support of the state has collapsed, or where different forms of state institutions are purposefully left to fall apart in order to be privatized, there, we can clearly perceive the dark future of liberal democracies.
+In places where the infrastructural support of the state has collapsed, or where different forms of state institutions are purposefully left to fall apart in order to be privatised, we can somehow perceive and imagine the → catastrophic future of liberal democracies.

 On 26 October 2015 was the first heavy rain of the season in Beirut that many people were apprehensive about, because of the garbage crisis that had led to waste being accumulated in different green spots on the mountains, riverbanks and by the seashore.
 The garbage crisis has been going on for more than a year now, so I am not sure if we can still call it a crisis, it has rather become an ongoing temporary situation people are living in.

 I will briefly give a context to what happened since June 2015.
 The contract of the private company that was in charge of collecting the garbage had ended, after many renewals and many failures to accomplish the tasks they were legally due to perform, such as recycling 80% of the waste, so garbage was not collected from the streets for a whole month.
 The garbage company had only recycled 8% of the waste, and had used non-sanitary dumps to throw in all kinds of waste (medical, industrial, organic, etc.) for more than 20 years.